m-barthelemy/vpn-webauth/README.md

 If they accept, when they attempt a remote connection without a valid web session, they will receive a notification letting them know that they need to sign in for the remote VPN or SSH connection to be authorized.

- Additionally, if their remote (VPN or SSH) session is expired (`REMOTESESSIONVALIDITY`) but they still have a valid web session (`WEBSESSIONVALIDITY`), their next attempt to connect to the VPN will try to transparently ask the browser used to sign in to prove that it still holds a valid session.
+ Additionally, if their remote (VPN or SSH) session is expired (`REMOTE_SESSION_VALIDITY`) but they still have a valid web session (`WEB_SESSION_VALIDITY`), their next attempt to connect to the VPN will try to transparently ask the browser used to sign in to prove that it still holds a valid session.
 If so, the VPN or SSH connection will be automatically allowed, without any user intervention or visible notification.

 > NOTE: automatic remote sessions renewal is a best effort feature; the browser must be running, even without this app opened, and must reply with a "proof of session and IP" quickly enough.
 This is because Strongswan will be waiting in blocking mode for the app to reply whether the user is allowed.
 Network latency and distance between end users and the app could negatively impact their ability to use the feature.